openlilylib-documentation/main-site/books/main/docs/getstarted/property-sets.md

 | angle | `integer?`| 0 |
 | placement | `ly:dir?` | `#UP` | Placement of arrow above, below, or on top of the staff |

+### Property Sets vs. Style Sheets

+!!! note

+    While the example used throughout these pages defines the *apperance* of a score element and while this is probably the case for the vast majority of use cases, property sets are *not* style sheets.
+The visual appearance is only one possible aspect of property sets.
+A property *may* address a visual quality of an element, but it can equally pass along arbitrary values such as (just to name a few) music expressions, export targets, naming schemes for output files, algorithmic choices.

 ### Addressing Property Sets

 Property Sets are stored in a central tree structure and are addressed with a